tsimbalar/serilog-settings-comparison/docs/README.md

 ```

-:warning: Not implemented yet !
+:warning: Not implemented yet in Serilog.Settings.Configuration !

 - in **XML** (ex : `222-LoggingLevelSwitch.config`)